 The curriculum also includes technique courses in ballet, modern dance, ballet pointe, jazz, Brazilian Carnival, Laban Movement Studies, Introduction to Alexander Technique, and/or Afro-Cuban Dance, depending on your degree objective (BA or BFA).

-See Dance in the UI General Catalog for more information about course work specific to each degree program and graduating with honors.
+View Dance in the UI General Catalog to learn more about required course work for the BA, the BFA, the minor, and graduating with honors.